Ivannnnnnnnnnnn/wave/README.md

 # wave
 ## !!!DO NOT USE INGAME THE CHEAT IS NOT FINISHED AND IS CURRENTLY UNSAFE!!!

+**Cheat currently has some functions that kind of work but are unsafe**

 ## Wave - Combat Surf Cheat Features

 ### Planned features